kiararodriguezl/portfolio/flourishviz.md

 ------

-The next visualization presents the variation of government debt in terms of GDP that each OECD country has had from 1995 to 2021.
+Unlike the previous graph, this graph seeks to present the trend for each of the countries, not just the latest value for 2021.
+Thus, each grid represents the variation of government debt in terms of GDP that each OECD country has had from 1995 to 2021.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11719903"><script src="https://public.flourish.studio/resources/embed.js"></script></div>